About

 OMMX are architects.
 We innovate in complex settings where traditional approaches fall short.
 We aren’t only interested in how a neighbourhood looks and feels, but who and what it stands for.
 We create spaces that we can all relate to and that help us relate to one another.

 We have worked on diverse projects for diverse clients.
-This includes housing, galleries, offices, public spaces, national landscapes, historic buildings, biomedical research facilities, festivals, exhibitions and shops.
-The breadth and depth of this experience enables us to break down siloes, offering fresh perspectives on historic and urgent challenges.
+This includes housing, galleries, offices, public spaces, national landscapes, historic buildings, biomedical research facilities, festivals, exhibitions, playgrounds and shops.
+The breadth and depth of this experience enable us to break down siloes, offering fresh perspectives on historic and urgent challenges.

 Our portfolio embodies a seismic shift towards a more fiscally, socially and environmentally responsible architecture.
 One that properly caters for our planet, its diverse communities and natural habitats.